IlMusu/IlMusuEnchantmentsMod/README.md

 3. Bow Item
 4. Crossbow Item

-## MOON JUMP (V)
+## MOON JUMP ENCHANTMENT (V)
-The <b>Moon Jump Enchantment</b> allows the player to perform multiple jumps while already in mid-air: the number of jumps increases with the level of the enchantment and you can use a Leaping Effect to perform higher jumps.
+The <b>Moon Jump Enchantment</b> allows the player to perform multiple jumps while already in mid-air: the number of jumps increases with the level of the enchantment and a Leaping Effect can be used to perform higher jumps.

 <details>
 <summary><b>Details here</b></summary>